King's Cross Thameslink railway station: Arrival of the deep tube and relocation of Metropolitan platforms

 The advent of deep-level tube lines at the turn of the twentieth century caused major changes in the underground network.
 The Great Northern, Piccadilly & Brompton Railway, later known as the Piccadilly line, opened a station serving King's Cross and St Pancras in 1906, and the City & South London Railway, now part of the Northern line, opened its station the following year.
 The tube platforms were linked to King's Cross Metropolitan through the same foot tunnel as the mainline, making one station complex.
 The Metropolitan line part of the station was amalgamated in 1933 with the deep-level lines as part of the newly-formed the LPTB.
 The arrival of the Piccadilly and Northern lines, as well as the growth of trams on the surface streets, led to a sharp reduction of services on the City Widened Lines.
 The SER, LCDR, and GNR services were withdrawn in 1907, and the Midland and LC&DR joint service in June the following year.
 The decreased passenger service allowed a growth in freight traffic through the station.
 During World War I the line was used for freight and troop movements with 250,000 tons of freight and 26,047 special troop trains passing through.
 Passenger service was reduced to four hours per day during morning and evening peak hours from 1915.
 The Snow Hill tunnel closed to passenger service during the war, and the north–south link was used only by freight in the postwar years.
 Service on the Circle and Metropolitan line tracks increased over subsequent years, however, following electrification of those tracks in 1905–06.

 The infrastructure around King's Cross was bombed by Germany in 1940 during the Blitz early in World War II.
 The Circle line between Euston Square and King's Cross was particularly damaged and services stopped completely for five months.
 When the line reopened in March 1941 a new pair of platforms were opened to the west, making use of abandoned tunnels from the 1860s and providing a shorter connection to the Piccadilly and Northern lines.
 This scheme, part of what is now Kings Cross St Pancras tube station, had been planned by the MR since 1935.
 The original platforms were abandoned but are still in place and visible from passing trains as of 2019.
-After the war, national rail services continued to use the City Widened Lines platforms of the original station from the GNR route (now known as the East Coast Main Line) and from the Midland Mainline.
+After the war, national rail services continued to use the City Widened Lines platforms of the original station from the GNR route (now known as the East Coast Main Line) and from the Midland Main Line.